 If you choose to give Zakat to a nonprofit or fund on The Giving Block, it’s even simpler.
 Just explore our expansive list of nonprofits, Impact Index Funds and active crypto fundraising campaigns.

-Once you’ve chosen a cause to support, its on-page donation widget will allow you to select a cryptocurrency and input a value.
-From there, the USD Value of the cryptocurrency will display on the widget.
+Once you’ve chosen a cause to support, its on-page Donation Form will allow you to select a cryptocurrency and input a value.
+From there, the USD Value of the cryptocurrency will display on the Donation Form.

 When you have entered your desired amount, just follow the instructions to process your donation and receive a tax receipt.